paladin-t/bitty/docs/documents/manual.md

 ### File

 Being the same as Lua list, `File` index starts from 1.
-Implements a `Stream` as file on disk.
+Implements a `Stream` protocol as file on disk.

 **Constructors**